 Chris Edwards, Founder

 Our fun and ballsy leader is the queen bee.
 She traded Sydney for Singapore 10 years ago and launched Honeycombers because there was no publication that she felt ‘spoke to her’.
-Honeycombers was born out of her desire to connect expats with the abundant fab local culture, and today Honeycombers is all about showing locals and expats how to live the good life in this city.
+Honeycombers was born out of her desire to connect expats with the abundant local culture, and today Honeycombers is all about showing locals and expats how to live the good life.
 She now has Singapore firmly ‘in the palm of her hands’ according to the Australian Financial Review, (yes that’s true!).

 Louise Newsham, Editor of Honeycombers Bali